-COMPAY+(U.K. only)-Processes payroll calculations including gross wages, net wages, national insurance payments, taxes, and pensions; and updates employee records.
+COMPAY+(UK only)-Processes a user's payroll calculating gross wages, net wages, national insurance payments, taxes, and pensions, and updating employee records.

-BACSTER (U.K. only)-Provides an interface for input into the BACS system.
-BACSTER picks up a user's own financial data, such as Bank Giro credits and debits, and puts it onto magnetic tape in a form ready for input into the Bankers Automated Clearing Services (BACS).
+BACSTER (UK only)-Provides an interface for input into the BACS system.
+BACSTER picks up a user's own financial data, such as Bank Giro credits and debits, and puts it onto magnetic tape in a form ready for input the Bankers Automated Clearing Services (BACS).

-PERT-Technical and Statistical Package aids in the planning and control of projects, taking time and resource constraints into account.
+Technical and Statistical Packages: PERT-Aids in the planning and control of projects, taking time and resource constraints into account.

-PACKAGE-X-A system for the management and analysis of data, providing summary statistics (maximum and minimum values, means, standard deviation, number of missing values), tabulation, regression analysis, and significance tests.
+PACKAGE X-A system for the management and analysis of data, providing summary statistics (maximum and minimum values, means, standard deviation, number of missing values), tabulation, regression analysis, and significance tests.
 Output can be printed, and can include scatter diagrams and plots.

-OMAC 29-An on-line manufacturing control system that aids in the planning and controlling of production levels in manufacturing industries.
-OMAC 29 is modular in form, comprising the following seven subsystems:
+Manufacturing Packages: OMAC-An on-line manufacturing control system that aids in the planning and controlling of production levels in manufacturing industries.
+OMAC is modular in form, comprising the following seven subsystems:

 - 1) The Bill of Materials Processor (BOMP) provides a list of all parts, subassemblies, and raw materials used to make up a given product and the operations involved in making the product. - 2) The ICL Stock Control System enables the minimum amount of stock to be held while still satisfying all orders.
-It also provides stock reports and inquiry facilities. - 3) The Work-in-Progress subsystem ensures that stock levels are kept at a sufficient level to meet production requirements. - 4) The Requirements Planning subsystem provides production and purchasing schedules for finished product requirements. - 5) Forward Load Analysis enables loadings to be placed in advance of production via requirements planning. - 6) The Completion Time Estimator enables completion dates of production to be predicted.
-It also provides charts on trends in factory performance.
+It also provides stock reports and inquiry facilities. - 3) The Work-in-Progress subsystem ensures that stock levels are kept at a sufficient level to meet production requirements. - 4) The Requirements Planning subsystem provides production and purchasing schedules for finished product requirements. - 5) Forward Load Analysis enables loadings to be placed in advance of production via requirements planning.

-7) Cost Establishment gives standard costs for all items manufactured.
+- 6) The Completion Time Estimator enables completion dates of production to be predicted.
+It also provides charts on trends in factory performance. - 7) Cost Establishment gives standard costs for all items manufactured.